 What is the Aorta?

-At Mount Sinai Heart, we have extensive experience treating diseases of the aorta.
+At Mount Sinai Fuster Heart Hospital, we have extensive experience treating diseases of the aorta.
 The aorta is the largest artery of the body and carries blood from the heart to the circulatory system.
 It has several sections: